AristurtleDev/building-2d-games-with-monogame/documentation/appendix-01-monogame-project-templates.md

----
-description: >-
+# Appendix 01: MonoGame Project Templates

 This appendix contains information on the C# project templates offered by MonoGame and what each is used for.
----

-# Appendix 01: MonoGame Project Templates

 MonoGame offers several templates to create a new project based on the platform(s) you are targeting and ancillary project templates for extensions and libraries.